Serendipity-scribe-dev/Notion-API-Hackathon/README.md

 ---

-title: 🚀 NotionX Setup Guide
+# 🚀 NotionX Setup Guide

-description: Build dynamic profile submission/editing synced with your Notion database.
+Build dynamic profile submission/editing synced with your Notion database.

-steps:
+Usage Steps:

-- step: 🔐 Set up Environment Variables
+- 🔐 Set up Environment Variables
   details: |
   Create a `.env` file in your root directory and add: